 - Ben Ramalingam (Institute of Development Studies)

-- Better understand the systemic interactions between technology and employment, and how these might generate different scenarios and outcomes for different sectors, workers and social groups
+- Sought to better understand the systemic interactions between technology and employment, and how these might generate different scenarios and outcomes for different sectors, workers and social groups

-- Explore different approaches for ensuring decent work for all in the face of accelerating digital innovation through institutional, policy and skills-based improvements and transformations
+- Explored different approaches for ensuring decent work for all in the face of accelerating digital innovation through institutional, policy and skills-based improvements and transformations

-- Identify priorities for future policy and practice including stakeholder-specific agendas for action
+- Identified priorities for future policy and practice including stakeholder-specific agendas for action

 How to participate:

 - Shaping the future of work in a digital world – why should development organisations care?
-(17 February)
+(Becky Faith and Ben Ramalingham, 17 February)